The 5th Annual Bow Tie Ride

 Where will we ride?
-Check out the map, which will be posted to this site the day before the ride.
+Check out the map, which will be posted to this site shortly before the ride.

 What if I'm late?
 You can try to catch the ride along the route using the map.

 What if I get a flat tire?
 Riders should ensure that bikes are in good working order before the day of the ride.
-There will be a mechanic along on the ride for minor emergencies.
-The route does pass near several local bicycle repair shops.
+There will be mechanics from Urban AdvenTours and Eastern Mountain Sports along on the ride for minor emergencies.

 Are helmets required?
 Helmets are required by law for children 16 years old and younger and recommended for everyone.